 Don’t forget to head over to the Big Americana Feast post for all of my tips and tricks to help you host a fun and stress-free feast.
 Plus remember to check out my other feast collections and all my Americana inspired recipes.

-I also love to serve these potatoes with my Paprika & Sage Butter Roast Chicken, Maple Roasted Cherry Tomatoes and Topped & Roasted Red Onions which you can see in some of the photos included on this page.
+I also love to serve these potatoes with my Paprika & Sage Butter Roast Chicken or Roast Beef, Maple Roasted Cherry Tomatoes and Topped & Roasted Red Onions which you can see in some of the photos included on this page.

 Ingredients for Garlic Roasted Sweet Potatoes